logicx24/logicx24.github.io/about-the-author/index.md

 	if hasPostedOnGoneWild(reply.user):
 	PM(/u/username, "reminder text")

-These are all executed by calling the bot's username in a Reddit comment.
+These are all executed by calling the bot's username in a Reddit comment).

 Currently, there are only a few actions, like PM or make a post, and the Gonewild functionality is the most complicated.
 I also only have a few listeners, like for upvotes on posts, replies to posts, and others.
 I'll make a post eventually on the technical details of this.